shutterstock_1033574371

 Exposure to HIV

-If you believe you have been exposed to HIV, you need to act quickly.
-Treatment with antiretroviral drugs (PEP, short for post-exposure prophylaxis) reduces the chance of an HIV infection.
-The treatment has to start within 72 hours after exposure to HIV.
+If you believe you have been exposed to HIV, it is important to act quickly.
+Treatment with antiretroviral drugs (PEP, short for post-exposure prophylaxis) reduces the risk of HIV infection.
+This treatment must be started within 72 hours of exposure.

-If you were bitten by a dog, monkey, cat or bat during your travels, treatment with PEP should be started as soon as possible.
-You will receive a series of injections of the rabies vaccine and immunoglobulin.
+If you were bitten by a dog, monkey, cat, or bat during your trip, it is essential to begin treatment with PEP as soon as possible.
+This involves a series of injections with the rabies vaccine and immunoglobulin.
+You can find more information about rabies on our travel medicine website, Wanda.

 Contact